For those who are new to my episode reviews, you can find the post where I establish my point criteria here

 Rank – Lieutenant (15 points).
 Normally I say that Lieutenant-ranked episodes are hit or miss.
 Well, this one is a hit.
 Its ranking has more to do with what it doesn’t have (no relevant connections to other episodes, not a lot of social commentary or cool parts) than with any flaws in the episode.
 It is a great story and it is one that I would recommend to people who are just getting into the show.
 It showcases Riker as a character and Frakes as an actor.
 It provides some thrills, laughs, and keeps you guessing right up until the end.
 So, even though it is a Lieutenant episode, it is one I would not skip over when going through the seasons.

-If you would like to read other reviews from Star Trek: Deep Space Nine, please click the following link.
+If you would like to read other reviews from the Next Generation, click this link.

 If you would like to read an episode review from any of the Trek series, click the following link to get to the series catalog.
 If the episode you want reviewed has not been done yet, then feel free to request it in the comments and I will see what I can do.